 Simple, write it down.

 Yes, write down your wedding budget.
 Write down your budget anywhere that you can see it.
-I have my budget in my cell phone.
+I have my budget app I use for my cell phone.
 I have my budget written down next to my desk.
 Why?
-Because you need to continuously be reminded of your wedding budget.
+The reason why is because you need to be reminded of your wedding budget continuously.

 We wrote this budget down for a reason.
 It wasn’t a number we pulled out of thin air.
-Our budget has meaning and a purpose and for that reason I have to always be reminded when I have the urge to go crazy and spend money on things I think we “need” for our wedding.
+Our budget has meaning and a purpose.
+For that reason, I have to be reminded when I have the urge to go crazy and spend money on things I think we “need” for our wedding.

-You know what else you need to write down, any wedding changes.
-If you are making your own decorations, write it down.
-Write down the amount you paid for purchases toward your wedding Keep an inventory of everything you have purchase for your wedding.
-This will help you keep track of your expenses and help you stay focus.
+You know what else you need to write down, any wedding day changes.
+If you are making your decorations, write it down.
+Write down the amount you paid for purchases toward your wedding.

 If you spoke to someone about some wedding arrangement, write the contact's name down because if you are like me, and have other things going on you will forget.
 Being forgetful can cost money.

-If you don’t like to write (lazy) use your PC or smart phone to help you with your wedding planning.
-I use an app and I have a spreadsheet (lazy!!) that is connected to our main PC.
-When I make changes or write something down I save it and I'm able to open the file when I am using our main PC (I know technology is crazy!).
+If you don’t like to write (lazy), use your PC or smartphone to help you keep track of your wedding.
+I use an app, and I have a spreadsheet (lazy!!) that is linked to our main PC.
+When I make changes or write something down I save it, and I'm able to open the file when I am using our main PC (I know technology is crazy!).

 Find yourself a budget buddy.